clairecda/FASTR_R_codes/03_module_service_utilization_documentation.md

 \text{NA}, & \text{otherwise}
 \end{cases}`$

+**Step 6: Crossing with the disruption database**

+-   The flagged anomalies from the control chart analysis are merged with the disruption database, which contains known events such as pandemics (e.g., COVID-19), conflicts, coups, and policy changes.
+-   If a flagged anomaly falls within a known disruption period (i.e., the date of service disruption is within the start and end dates of a documented event), the `tagged` variable is updated to explicitly mark it as a disruption.
+-   The results are saved in `M3_chartout.csv`, which serves as the input for Part 2: Disruption Regression Analysis.

-## PART 2.
+##### PART 2.
 Disruption Analysis

-intro... before running the regressions, the data is prepared
+**Step 1: Data preparation**

+-   The `M3_chartout` dataset is merged with the main dataset to integrate the `tagged` variable, which identifies flagged disruptions.
-Merging `M3_chartout_selected` to get `tagged` variable Identifying the lowest geographic level (`lowest_geo_level`) for clustering
+-   The lowest available geographic level (`lowest_geo_level`) is identified for clustering, based on the highest-resolution `admin_area_*` column available.

-then the regression pipeline follows a structured, multi-level approach, starting from the broadest level (country-wide) and moving to more granular levels (province, then district).
+... then the regression pipeline follows a structured, multi-level approach, starting from the broadest level (country-wide) and moving to more granular levels (province, then district).

-#### Country-Wide Regression (Indicator Level)
+**Step 2: Country-wide regression**

+The country-wide regression estimates how service utilization changes at the national level when a disruption occurs.
+Instead of analyzing individual provinces or districts separately, this model considers the entire country's data in a single regression.
+Errors are clustered at the lowest available geographic level (`lowest_geo_level`), which can be districts or wards.

+-   A panel regression model is applied at the country-wide level, estimating the expected service volume (`expect_admin_area_1`) for each indicator (`indicator_common_id`).
+-   The model adjusts for historical trends and seasonal variations, ensuring that deviations are measured against expected patterns.
+-   If a disruption (`tagged` = 1) is detected, the predicted service volume is adjusted by subtracting the estimated effect of the disruption to isolate its impact.

 Model Specification